 The committee will evaluate the quality of scholarship exhibited in the article, which may include (but is not limited to) theoretical, empirical, and methodological considerations.
 Additional consideration will be given to the significance of the article’s contribution to the sociological study of religion and to broader societal understandings of religion.

-The award will be presented at the opening reception of the 78th Annual Meeting of the Association for the Sociology of Religion (August 19-21, 2016, Seattle, Washington, USA).
+The award will be presented at the opening reception of the 79th Annual Meeting of the Association for the Sociology of Religion (August 12-14, 2017, Montreal, Quebec).
 The award includes a certificate of honor and $500.
 In the case of multiple authors, the monetary award will be divided among the authors.
 The award recipient(s) need not be present at the meetings to accept the award, although participation in the meetings is welcome and encouraged.
-An article that does not win the award in a given year can be nominated again in a subsequent year provided its publication date falls within the date parameters set for the subsequent year’s award.
-That article would also have to be nominated again in adherence to the award nomination procedures.